Daniel Saoul has a broad practice encompassing commercial disputes, sports law, public law and costs.

 - “He delivers a seamless service to clients“

 Dan joined 4 New Square after training and practising as a solicitor-advocate at City firm Herbert Smith (now Herbert Smith Freehills).
 He has also worked as a litigator in the British Virgin Islands for leading offshore firm Conyers Dill & Pearman (called to the BVI Bar in 2009).
 One of only a handful of individuals at the Bar with this breadth of litigation experience, he is a team player who is typically instructed against more senior practitioners in substantial disputes in the High Court and in arbitral tribunals or as junior to a QC on bigger cases.
 Quite exceptionally for a barrister of his year of call, and reflecting his wider litigation experience and the trust placed in him by clients, he has appeared as sole advocate in both the Court of Appeal and the Supreme Court.

 The directories confirm that “his experience belies his call” and that “he goes toe-to-toe” with silks.

-He is a member of the Executive Committee of both the Commercial Bar Association (COMBAR) and the British Association for Sport and Law (BASL).
+He has served on the Executive Committee of both the Commercial Bar Association (COMBAR) and the British Association for Sport and Law (BASL).

 More information about Dan’s specific areas of practice is set out below.